ASSOCIATE DEAN OF ENTREPRENEURIAL ACTIVITIES AND SPECIAL INITIATIVES

-Boyle produced the Sundance acclaimed feature "The Hi Line" (2000) which launched the career of Academy Award®-winning cinematographer Wally Pfister, "Instinct" (1999), starring Academy Award®-winners Sir Anthony Hopkins and Cuba Gooding, Jr., "Bottle Rocket" (1996), which launched the career of Academy®-nominated director Wes Anderson , "Phenomenon," starring John Travolta, "Mrs. Munck," directed by Academy Award®-nominated actress Diane Ladd, and "Eight Men Out" (1988), directed by esteemed independent filmmaker John Sayles.
+Professor Boyle produced the Sundance-acclaimed feature “The Hi Line” (2000), which launched the career of Academy Award-winning cinematographer Wally Pfister; “Instinct” (1999), starring Oscar winners Sir Anthony Hopkins and Cuba Gooding, Jr.; “Bottle Rocket” (1996), which launched the career of Academy Award-nominated director Wes Anderson; “Phenomenon” (1996) starring John Travolta; “Mrs. Munck” (1995) directed by Academy Award-nominated actress Diane Ladd; and “Eight Men Out” (1988), directed by esteemed independent filmmaker John Sayles.

-Boyle is a member of the prestigious Academy of Motion Picture Arts and Science and is a member of the Foreign Language Committee of the Academy.
-She currently serves as a member of the Board of Project Involve; Foundation Committee, the UCLA School of Law Entertainment Advisory Council, and the Women In Film Foundation Committee.
-Boyle has lectured extensively around the world and served as a jury member for numerous film festivals.
+Professor Boyle is a member of the Academy of Motion Picture Arts and Science and its Foreign Language committee.
+She currently serves as a committee board member of Film Independent’s Project Involve Foundation; sits on the UCLA School of Law Entertainment Advisory Council; and is a member of the Women in Film Foundation Committee.
+Professor Boyle has lectured extensively around the world and served as a jury member for numerous film festivals.
 She is a past president of both Film Independent and Women in Film.
-Boyle has received the Alumnus of the Year Award from the UCLA School of Law, the Vision Award from Film Independent, and the Crystal Award from Women in Film.
+Professor Boyle has received the Alumnus of the Year Award from the UCLA School of Law, the Vision Award from Film Independent, and the Crystal Award from Women in Film.

-From 2003 to 2012, Boyle served as Chair of the Department of Film, Television and Digital Media in the School of Theater, Film and Television at UCLA.
-In July of 2012, Boyle was promoted to Associate Dean of Entrepreneurship and Special Initiatives for the School of Theater, Film and Television.
+From 2003 to 2012, Professor Boyle served as chair of the Department of Film, Television and Digital Media in the UCLA School of Theater, Film and Television.
+She was promoted to Associate Dean of Entrepreneurial Activities and Special Initiatives in July 2012.